Best daily deals

 Should you buy a Snapdragon 8 Plus Gen 1 phone?

 This leaves Samsung Semiconductor with some serious thinking to do, having lost one of its biggest customers to its biggest rival.
-Based on the evidence here and elsewhere, it seems virtually irrefutable that 4nm has proven to be a bit of a disaster for Samsung.
-It’s just unfortunate that it’s taken until mid-way through the year for us to confirm what we have suspected for months.
-The good news is that the 8 Plus Gen 1 exists and is already powering a number of handsets.
+Based on the evidence here and elsewhere, it seems virtually irrefutable that 4nm (at least the initial version) has proven to be a bit of a disaster for Samsung.
+It’s unfortunate that it took until mid-way through the generating to confirm what we have suspected for months.
+The good news is that the 8 Plus Gen 1 exists and powers a selection of great handsets.
 Time will tell if Samsung can recover in time for the 3nm chipsets expected in 2023.

-Performance enthusiasts will certainly prefer the 8 Plus Gen 1 over the original.
+Performance enthusiasts will undoubtedly prefer the 8 Plus Gen 1 over the original.
 But there's an 8 Gen 2 now to consider too.